 Yamaha CP4 Stage Piano Review:

 With CP4, Yamaha has improvised a lot of shortcomings that were observed in its previous models.
 Yamaha CP4 is a retro-style portable high-end stage piano with a textured panel.
 The whole piano bespeaks the classy touch.

 Let’s dig deeper into the details of the piano:

-The CP4, despite being a stage piano weighs only 17.5kg, thus is portable for a high-end stage piano.
-It somewhat comes in a retro design that simply reminds one of the vintage pianos of the 1970’s.
+The CP4, despite being a stage piano, weighs only 17.5kg, thus is portable for a high-end stage piano.
+It somewhat comes in a retro design that reminds one of the vintage pianos of the 1970s.
 The top surface of the piano is coated with a textured panel that adds a touch of class to it.

 It comes with a sustain pedal that adds to the convenience.
 It comes with a blue backlit display that conveys parameters and functions smartly.
 Complementing it is a scroll wheel that allows for easy navigation.

-The CP4 Stage uses Yamaha’s 88-key NW–GH (Natural Wood Graded Hammer) keyboard action.
-The Graded Hammer action means that the lower keys are a little heavier and the higher ones a bit lighter.
-It has one of the best keyboard actions.
+The CP4 Stage uses Yamaha’s 88-key NW–GH (Natural Wood Graded Hammer-Yamaha cp4 stage 88 key stage piano) keyboard action.
+The Graded Hammer action means that the lower keys are a little heavier and the higher ones lighter.
+It has one of the best keybed actions.

-The Yamaha CP4 is unusual in having wooden keys covered in synthetic ivory, which is much better than any plastic-keyed pianos.
+The Yamaha CP4 is unusual in having wooden keys covered in synthetic ivory, much better than any plastic-keyed piano.

-There are 341 voices in total in the CP4 and these focus heavily on keyboards.
-The keyboard can be split and layered which divides the keyboard into two and makes it easy to balance the volumes of the two.
+There are 341 voices in total in the CP4, and these focus heavily on yamaha cp4 keyboards.
+The keyboard can be split and layered, which divides the keyboard into two and makes it easy to balance the volumes of the two.